 IMO SN/Circ.236, Guidance of the Application of AIS Binary Messages, 28 May 2004.

-AIS can also be used as a means to communicate Binary Messages for certain types of specific applications.
+AIS can also be used as a means to communicate binary messages for certain types of specific applications.
 Binary Messages may provide a variety of capabilities for pre-defined information packages.

 This standard includes seven (7) types of messages that were to be used during a four-year trial period.
 This standard was superseded by IMO SN.1/Circ.289.